House monotonicity

-House monotonicity (also called house-size monotonicity) is a property of apportionment methods and multiwinner voting systems.
-These are methods for allocating seats in a parliament among federal states (or among political party).
-The property says that, if the number of seats in the "house" (the parliament) increases, and the method is re-activated, then no state should have less seats than it previously had.
+House monotonicity (also called house-size monotonicity) is a property of apportionment methods.
+These are methods for allocating seats in a parliament among federal states (or among political parties).
+The property says that, if the number of seats in the "house" (the parliament) increases, and the method is re-activated, then no state (or party) should have fewer seats than it previously had.
 A method that fails to satisfy house-monotonicity is said to have the Alabama paradox.

+In the context of committee elections, house monotonicity is often called committee monotonicity.
+It says that, if the size of the committee increases, then all the candidate that were previously elected, are still elected.

 House monotonicity is the special case of resource monotonicity for the setting in which the resource consists of identical discrete items (the seats).

 Methods violating house-monotonicity

 An example of a method violating house-monotonicity is the largest remainder method (= Hamilton's method).
 Consider the following instance with three states:

 When one seat is added to the house, the share of state C decreases from 2 to 1.

 This occurs because increasing the number of seats increases the fair share faster for the large states than for the small states.
 In particular, large A and B had their fair share increase faster than small C. Therefore, the fractional parts for A and B increased faster than those for C. In fact, they overtook C's fraction, causing C to lose its seat, since the method examines which states have the largest remaining fraction.